 - Use this time to create content e.g. video so there is strong content ready for rebooked events.

-We have been evaluating good practice and wanted to share these general tips for events postponed or cancelled:
+We have been evaluating good practice and wanted to share these general tips for events that have been postponed or cancelled:

 - Add a statement about coronavirus on the website.
 Preferably this should be visible on all devices and different resolutions, so make sure this is above the fold, so anyone can see it without the need to scroll.
 It’s better if you set a specific page for your statement and link it from the home page.
 Setting a specific page with the statement can help you this link to appear as a sitelinks in SERP.